-The holidays are upon us.
-Before too long the Spring real estate market will be here.
+Think spring and the spring real estate market!
 If you’re planning to sell your home this spring, make time now to get your house sale-ready.

 Most real estate professionals agree that March-April in New England are ideal months to list a house.
-Zillow reports that homes can sell 15% faster in the Spring market and sale prices can average 2% more.
-Subsequently, listing your home in the busy South Shore real estate market in March might give you an early-lead advantage.
+Homes can sell 15% faster in the Spring market and sale prices can average 2% more.
+Subsequently, listing your home early in the busy South Shore real estate market may be to your advantage.

 But where do you start?
 First, decide when you want to put your house on the market.
 Then, count backwards.
 For example, if you’re thinking March and it’s now early December, you have 12 or so weeks.
 However, when you consider the busy holiday season, there's even less time to plan and prepare your home for sale.